• Skip to primary navigation

 CHEF’S TABLE

 Each episode of Chef’s Table concentrates on a different world-renowned chef as they share personal details from their lives and inspiring culinary skills and cooking styles.
-Episode 4 is all about Niki Nakayama, a Japanese-American chef that owns n/naka, a Michelin starred restaurant in Los Angeles that focuses on kaiseki style dining.
+Episode 4 is all about Niki Nakayama, a Japanese-American chef who owns n/naka, a Michelin-starred restaurant in Los Angeles that focuses on kaiseki-style dining.

 Where to Watch: Netflix